This page was last updated Sept. 2020.

 - Products received for review purposes: As per our Product Review Policy, we only write about products received for review if we love them.
 If we received that product from the brand or another source (such as a blogging conference giveaway), that relationship will be noted in the individual post.

-- Stock disclosures: Kat owns stock in Alphabet (aka Google), Apple, LinkedIn, and Facebook.
+- Stock disclosures: Kat owns individual stock in Alphabet (aka Google), Apple, Facebook, Amazon, Microsoft, and Kimberly Clark Corp.
 All other investments in companies are in mutual funds or index funds.

 - On social media, we will disclose a) a link that goes directly to a store site via an affiliate link, and b) a link that was part of a “sponsored” package.
 (Corporette® may sell, and sponsoring partners may purchase, “social media promotion” ensuring the partner a certain number of Tweets, Pins, Instagram posts, or more.)
 A link that directs users to a Corporette® page (whether it includes affiliate links or not) will not bear any special hashtag or other note.